ljbo82/cpp-project-builder-core/README.md

 ## License

 gcc-project-builder is distributed under version 2 of the General Public License.
-Please see the LICENSE file for details on copying and distribution.
+Please see the [LICENSE](LICENSE) file for details on copying and distribution.

 ## Cloning

-This repository uses [git-lfs](https://git-lfs.github.com/) to version some binaries (for instance: ima .
+This repository uses [git-lfs](https://git-lfs.github.com/) to version some binaries files (for instance: images in [**doc/**](doc) directory).
+Ensure extension is installed before to cloning this repository.

 ## Usage instructions

 Check [**doc/**](doc) directory.